 - Alternative Routes to Certification Program.
 This 12-month cohort program leads to residency certification and selected endorsements. - Master of Arts in Education with Certification Program.
-This 14-month cohort program leads to a master's degree, residency certification, and selected endorsements.
+This one year or two year cohort program leads to a master's degree, residency certification, and selected endorsements.